SongsSearcher/SongsSearcher.github.io/README.md

 Data from the iTunes® API

-Powered by Bootstrap, jQuery, FontAwesome, ShareThis, and Google Analytics
+Powered by Bootstrap, jQuery, FontAwesome, ShareThis, Google Analytics, and of course, Github Pages

 ✉ Email us at <a href="mailto:contact@songssearcher.com">contact@songssearcher.com</a> for questions, comments, or concerns